 Malcolm originally became an illustrator when he volunteered to draw for a newspaper run by the Sheffield University student union.
 Discovering he could be paid for his work he developed his style and was published in a wide variety of comics, which after OiNK included Brain Damage and Zit, two titles heavily influenced by the one he’d been such a huge part of.

 He also regularly contributed Fred the Red for Manchester United’s match programmes, but his best known work remains all of those beautiful pages found inside OiNK.

-When I started collecting OiNK at #14 the ‘Next Issue’ section had a small monochrome drawing of a spoof character called Ham Dare: Pig of the Future, a new multi-part story written by Lew Stringer and to be brought to life by Malcolm.
+When I started collecting OiNK with #14 the ‘Next Issue’ section had a small monochrome drawing of a character called Ham Dare: Pig of the Future, a new multi-part story written by Lew Stringer and brought to life by Malcolm.
 Knowing of Dan Dare from friends’ comics I was looking forward to seeing a joke version of the character.
-I knew it was going to be funny, I didn’t expect it to be so beautiful!
+It would be my first encounter with Malcom’s work.
+I knew it was going to be funny, I didn’t expect it to be so lush!

 Malcolm didn’t receive any professional art training and his skills weren’t limited to drawing either.
 He was a musical performer and played the mandolin and fiddle among other instruments, playing with various bands he was a regular face around the Sheffield music scene.
 His knowledge of folk music was encyclopaedic and he contributed to two books about the subject, with a third being revised before his death.

 Malcolm sadly died of cancer on 22nd March 2009 and it is on this date that we remember his stunning OiNK work.